Brick Wall Award Recipients – 2001-Present

 2007 – Ohio Supreme Court justices Paul Pfeifer, Judith Ann Lanzinger, Terrence O’Donnell, Evelyn Lundberg Stratton and Alice Robie Resnick

-2005 – Sen. Larry Mumper, R, Marion: Sponsored “Academic Bill of Rights” to limit what professors can say in the classroom; Jacqueline Piar, superintendent of Northridge Local Schools: Dismissed the high school principal and sent public records out of the county to shield them from view and asked the Licking County sheriff to drop a criminal investigation.
+2005 – Sen. Larry Mumper, R-Marion, for sponsoring the “Academic Bill of Rights” to limit what professors can say in the classroom; Jacqueline Piar, superintendent of Northridge Local Schools, for dismissing the high school principal, sending public records out of the county to shield them from view and asking the Licking County sheriff to drop a criminal investigation

-2004 – Ohio Consumers’ Counsel Robert S. Tongren: Destroyed a $579,000 consultants’ report to hide it from public scrutiny
+2004 – Ohio Consumers’ Counsel Robert S. Tongren, for destroying a $579,000 consultants’ report to hide it from public scrutiny

-2003 – Village of New Rome: Refused to provide documents showing how money was spent or how some officials came to occupy their offices
+2003 – Village of New Rome, for refusing to provide documents showing how money was spent or how some officials came to occupy their offices

-2002 – The Ohio Historical Society: Refused to follow Ohio laws regarding open meetings or public records, even though it received 75 percent of its annual funding from taxpayers; kept executive salaries secret
+2002 – The Ohio Historical Society, for refusing to follow Ohio laws regarding open meetings or public records, even though it received 75 percent of its annual funding from taxpayers, and keeping executive salaries secret

-2001 – Judge Thomas E. Louden of Delaware County Juvenile Court: Sued by The Columbus Dispatch when he improperly closed a detention hearing and posted deputy sheriffs at the doors of the Delaware County Courthouse to keep the media out of the building)
+2001 – Judge Thomas E. Louden of Delaware County Juvenile Court, who was sued by The Columbus Dispatch when he improperly closed a detention hearing and posted deputy sheriffs at the doors of the Delaware County Courthouse to keep the media out of the building

 Leave a Reply